Kuadrant/authorino/docs/features.md

       resourceAttributes: # Omit it to perform a non-resource `SubjectAccessReview` based on the request's path and method (verb) instead
         namespace: # other supported resource attributes are: group, resource, name, subresource and verb
           value: default

-      conditions: [] # Allows to establish conditions for the policy to be enforced or skipped
 ```

 `user` and `resourceAttributes` can be specified as a fixed value or patterns to fetch from the Authorization JSON.

 An array of required `groups` can as well be specified and it will be used in the `SubjectAccessReview`.

-`conditions` works exactly like in [JSON pattern-matching authorization](#json-pattern-matching-authorization-rules-authorizationjson).
-It allows to specify conditions for the policy to be enforced or skipped, based on values of the Authorization JSON.

 ### Keycloak Authorization Services (UMA-compliant Authorization API)